History of BBC television idents: Circles (2006–2016)

 After four years, the idents were replaced themselves by a new set introduced on 7 October 2006, abandoning the overtly red colour scheme yet retaining the colour largely less obviously as the main colour.
 The relaunch brought about a new channel logo once more with the box replaced in favour of a lowercase name, effectively appearing as "^{BBC} one".

 The idents are based on a circle motif, with content much more diverse than the previous: swimming hippos, motorbike stunt riders, children playing "ring a roses", lit windows, surfers, football players, the moon, kites, and a red arc circling the logo.
 The first of the new idents shown was 'Kites', appearing at 9:58 BST on 7 October.
 According to former channel controller Peter Fincham, the new circle motif is both a link to the classic globe icon used since 1963, and a 'nod' to the channel's heritage, as well as a symbol of unity, in the way the channel brings people together.
 The "Kites", "Moon" and "Windows" idents were dropped in July 2008, but the "Kites" ident was reinstated in May 2009.
 On 2 May 2009, the circle idents were edited with shorter video sequences and new soundtracks (except "Generic", "Hippos" and "Surfers").

-As of 2025, this is the longest time BBC One has ever stayed with one era of idents without changing.
+This was the longest set of idents that was used by BBC One, as they lasted for 10 years.